josecarlosgt/Web-Design-and-Development/README.md

 ## Task 2: Specifying the title

 Fill in the \<title\> element with the title that you want to give to your webpage.
+Athough this text will not be part of the web page inside's content, I will will appear on the browser's window.

 ```html
 <title>My home page</title>